What is a Ketogenic Diet?

 There are several different methods in which the body can enter the metabolic state of ketosis.

-Fasting ketosis, also referred to as starvation ketosis, played a major role in the development of the KD.
+Fasting ketosis: Fasting ketosis, also referred to as starvation ketosis, played a major role in the development of the ketogenic diet.
 The concept of fasting has been around for centuries and can be traced back to biblical times.
-By definition, fasting is the absence of food consumption for a period of time.
+By definition, fasting is the absence of caloric consumption for a period of time.
 This can range from several hours to several days and can have profound effects on the degree of ketosis.
-As the duration of the fasting increases, so does the production of ketones, and thus, a deeper ketogenic state.
-As such, the mechanisms of ketone production are similar among fasting and dietary applications in which both result in lower and more stable levels of insulin and blood glucose accompanied by fat metabolism.
+As the duration of the fasting increases, so does the production of ketones, and thus a deeper ketogenic state is obtained.
+As such, the mechanisms of ketone production are similar between fasting and dietary applications similar to ketogenic diet, both of which result in lower and more stable levels of insulin and blood glucose accompanied by fat metabolism.

-A monumental study by George Cahill found that as fasting time increases, the level of ketone production also increases, and will eventually stabilize (19).
-Spanning for a period of 40 days, this landmark study is a prime example of the safety of the KD for a majority of individuals.
+A monumental study by George Cahill found that as fasting time increases, the level of ketone production also increases (eventually stabilizing).
+Spanning for a period of 40 days, this landmark study is a prime example of the safety of the ketogenic diet for a majority of individuals.

-Nutritional ketosis is classified as any dietary application that elicits the metabolic state of ketosis via ingestion of food, supplements, or beverages.
-There are 3 sub-types of nutritional ketosis:
+Nutritional ketosis: Nutritional ketosis is classified as any dietary application that elicits the metabolic state of ketosis via ingestion of food, supplements, or beverages.
+There are three sub-types of nutritional ketosis:

-Alcoholic Ketoacidosis (AKA): Is a ketone producing state that may occur following excessive alcohol consumption for long periods of time.
+- Alcoholic ketoacidosis (AKA): AKA is a ketone-producing state that may occur following excessive alcohol consumption for long periods of time.
 When alcohol is metabolized in the liver, ketones are produced.
-Furthermore, as with other ketogenic states, certain biological changes, specifically at the hormonal level, occur to promote fat metabolism and thus, ketone production.
+Furthermore, as with other ketogenic states, certain biological changes, specifically at the hormonal level, occur to promote fat metabolism and ketone production.
 It is critical to note that AKA will not occur if the alcohol consumption is coupled with sugar.

 Note: Ketogenic.com does NOT recommend or promote the consumption of alcohol to produce or augment a ketogenic state.

-Diabetic ketoacidosis (DKA) is the variation of ketosis that is responsible for deterring society from considering the adoption of a KD.
+Diabetic Ketoacidosis: Diabetic ketoacidosis (DKA) is the variation of ketosis that is responsible for deterring society from considering the adoption of a ketogenic diet.
 DKA occurs primarily in those suffering from Type 1 diabetes.
 The inability to secrete insulin prevents ingested carbohydrates (glucose) from entering our insulin-dependent cells (i.e., muscle and adipose tissue) as a substrate for energy production.
 Due to this induced cellular starvation, the body will begin to produce ketones at an uncontrolled rate.
 Detrimentally, this results in high levels of both ketones and glucose.
 Extremely high ketone levels in the blood will elicit a dangerous biological environment that can even result in death.
-It must be clarified that DKA is very different than nutritional ketosis or fasting ketosis; ketone levels cannot be produced at such high levels in healthy individuals, as with DKA.
+It must be clarified that DKA is very different than nutritional ketosis or fasting ketosis; ketone levels cannot be produced at such high levels in healthy individuals as they are with those in DKA.

 How Do I Know If I am in Ketosis?

-In order to maximize the benefits of a KD, self-experimentation to achieve an optimal level of ketosis is important.
+In order to maximize the benefits of a ketogenic diet, self-experimentation to achieve an optimal level of ketosis is important.
 In addition to quantifying blood ketone levels, there are several biological changes that your body will experience to help identify a ketogenic state.
-These changes will be more robust for some; however, in contrast to the negative side effects often experienced while on other low carbohydrate diets, a ketogenic state, and especially “keto-adaptation” can elicit euphoric effects including:
+These changes will be more robust for some, In contrast to the negative side effects often experienced while on other low-carbohydrate diets, a ketogenic state and “keto-adaptation” can elicit euphoric effects including:

 Testing Your Ketones